sassoftware/sas-container-recipes/addons/access-redshift/README.md

 * acredshift.sas
     * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
-This is exercising SAS Foundation and that the SAS/ACCESS iterface to Redshift is configured correctly.
+This is exercising SAS Foundation and that the SAS/ACCESS interface to Redshift is configured correctly.
 * dcredshift.sas
     * This SAS code that can be submitted in SAS Studio or via the batchserver which will create and drop a table.
 This is exercising Cloud Analytics